Skip to content

 What can be done about fat malabsorption with tube feeding?

 Talk to your healthcare provider about the symptoms you or the person you care for experience with tube feeding and how RELiZORB could help.
-Watch to learn how Dr. Kinberg, MD, helps relieve SBS symptoms in a 6-year-old boy.
+Watch to learn how Dr. Kinberg helps relieve SBS symptoms in a 6-year-old boy.

 RELiZORB connects directly to your feeding tube and helps break down fats to be more easily absorbed, which may help to reduce fat malabsorption symptoms.